 “Those rotten ——-!
 They got under the tree, unwrapped the chocolate-covered cherries and ate 16 of them.
-Oh my God, what do I do?”
+What do I do?”

-First of all, congratulate yourself on having presents under the tree and wrapped.
-Second, tell me what your dogs weigh and the total number of ounces in the chocolate-covered cherries box.
+I ask her to tell me what her dogs weigh, and what is the total number of ounces in the chocolate-covered cherries box.

 - Her dogs weighed 60 and 40 pounds.

 - The box of cherries was 8 ounces.

 You guys are pros now.
 You know how much chocolate is toxic for dogs — so does she have to worry?
 Not at all.

 Why?
 Let’s suppose her smaller dog ate the entire box — worst-case scenario:

 - That’s 8 ounces of candy, some of which is milk chocolate.